nt246/NTRES-6100-data-science/assignments/assignment_6.md

 #### 2.5 Plot the total rainfall per month in a bar chart, as shown below.

-*Hint: seperating date into three columns might be helpful.*
+*Hint: separating date into three columns might be helpful.*

 ![](assignment_6_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->